HinaKhan94/palpicker/README.md

 **Future Models**

-In the future, the developer would like to add a `Favorites` model, which would allow users to add Log Entries to a list of Favorites and then allow them to be displayed on a separate view from other list-views.
+- In the future, I would like to add a `Favorites` model, which would allow users to add posts to a list of Favorites and then allow them to be displayed on a separate view from other list-views.
+- I would also like to add a `Feedback` model, which would allow users to post review for a specific host/user and give them a rating one a five star rating scale.
+- I would also like to send email notifications to all new registered users and when their posts are approved by the admin.

 ## User Experience - UX